Eating Disorder Nutrition Therapy

 Please note, to respect and honor clients on the waiting list and the provider's time, we have and uphold a 48 business hour cancellation policy.
 If the appointment is cancelled in less than 48 hours, the full fee will be charged.

-We take check, cash, and most major credit cards.
+We take most all major credit and debit cards.
 We do not work with insurance; however, we can provide you with a documentation of treatment (including necessary codes) to submit your own claim to insurance.

 Many times those struggling with disordered eating have food aversions, food fears and food rituals.
 The most effective way to break through many of these behaviors is through food experientials.
 It is here that we will work with our clients to decode the hidden meaning of behaviors and take back the power from food.
 Experientials include specific food challenges, restaurant challenges, food play, grocery store tours, cooking experiential, gentle eating, and therapeutic meals.